Proactive investors know that the months before year-end are an ideal time to make any final tax-saving moves.

 From welcoming a new family member to moving to a new state, any number of life changes may have impacted your circumstances over the past year.
 Bring your financial advisor up to speed on major life changes and ask how they could affect your year-end planning.

 - Moving, for example, can have a significant impact on taxes and estate planning, especially if you have relocated from a high income tax state to a low income tax state, from a state with an state income tax to one without or vice versa, or if you have moved to a state with increased asset protection.
 Note that moving expenses themselves, however, are no longer deductible as an itemized deduction for non-military members.

 - Give thought to your family members’ life changes as well as your own – job changes, births, deaths, weddings and divorces for example can all necessitate changes – and consider updating your estate documents accordingly.

 Consider these to-dos as you prepare to make the most of year-end financial moves, and discuss with your financial advisor and tax professional:

-- Remember to take your RMD, if applicable.
+- Remember to take your RMD.